Best Golden Hour Calculators & Apps – Magic, Blue, and Sunrise Times

 The Photographer’s Ephemeris is a very well-known software developed by Crookneck Consulting that we personally use to help find the perfect times for photography in destinations all over the world.
 It helps calculate the golden hour in your city, and you can see lighting conditions at certain times of the day to schedule your photoshoots.
 The Photographer’s Ephemeris also has a timeline feature that allows you to observe the exact direction of sunrise and sunset, and it also tracks the moon’s movement throughout the day.

 Set your location, set the date, and receive all sorts of information regarding lighting from the Sun and Moon.
 It helps calculate the exact sunrise, sunset, Magic hour, and Blue Hour times, and even shadows at certain times of the day!
-It also shows the Simply drag and drop or select your destination on the map and the golden hour time app will provide all the information you’ll need, whether you need the time for today, tomorrow, in the future, or in the past.
+Drag & drop the location pin or select your destination on the map and the golden hour time app will provide all the information you’ll need, whether you need the time for today, tomorrow, in the future, or in the past.

 PhotoPills is known as the photographer’s swiss army app.
 It has tons of features (too many to cover here), but the most important ones are: